spiceai/docs/spiceaidocs/docs/features/caching/index.md

 pagination_next: null
 ---

-Spice supports in-memory caching of query results.
+Spice supports in-memory caching of query results, which is enabled by default for both the HTTP (`/v1/sql`) and Arrow Flight APIs.

 Results caching can help improve performance for bursts of requests and for non-accelerated results such as refresh data returned [on zero results](/data-accelerators/data-refresh.md#behavior-on-zero-results).